liuwei77/TLOB/README.md

-# Title of the paper
+# TLOB: A Novel Transformer Model with Dual Attention for Stock Price Trend Prediction with Limit Order Book Data
-This is the official repository for the paper ...
+This is the official repository for the paper TLOB: A Novel Transformer Model with Dual Attention for Stock Price Trend Prediction with Limit Order Book Data.

-# Abstract
+## Abstract
-...
+Stock Price Trend Prediction (SPTP) based on Limit Order Book (LOB) data is a fundamental challenge in financial markets.
+Despite advances in deep learning, existing models fail to generalize across different market conditions and struggle to reliably predict short-term trends.
+Surprisingly, by adapting a simple MLP-based architecture to LOB, we show that we surpass SoTA performance; thus, challenging the necessity of complex architectures.
+Unlike past work that shows robustness issues, we propose TLOB, a transformer-based model that uses a dual attention mechanism to capture spatial and temporal dependencies in LOB data.
+This allows it to adaptively focus on the market microstructure, making it particularly effective for longer-horizon predictions and volatile market conditions.
+We also introduce a new labeling method that improves on previous ones, removing the horizon bias.
+To assess TLOB's effectiveness, we evaluate it on the well-known FI-2010 benchmark (F1 of 92.8\%) and on Tesla (+2.67\% on F1) and Intel (+14.16\% on F1).
+Additionally, we empirically show how stock price predictability has declined over time (-6.68 absolute points in F1), highlighting the growing market efficiencies.
+Predictability must be considered in relation to transaction costs, so we experimented with defining trends using an average spread, reflecting the primary transaction cost.
+The resulting performance deterioration underscores the complexity of translating trend classification into profitable trading strategies.
+We argue that our work provides new insights into the evolving landscape of stock price trend prediction and sets a strong foundation for future advancements in financial AI.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and reproducibility purposes.

 ## Prerequisities
-This project requires Python and Conda.
+This project requires Python and pip.
 If you don't have them installed, please do so first.
-It is possible to do it using pip, but in that case, you are on your own.
+It is possible to do it using conda, but in that case, you are on your own.

 ## Installing
 To set up the environment for this project, follow these steps: